One Year Later: MacKenzie Scott’s Impact with United Way of the National Capital Area

 About United Way of the National Capital Area

 United Way of the National Capital Area works to improve the health, education and economic opportunity of every person in the National Capital community.
-United Way NCA has been improving lives by creating measurable impact in the District of Columbia, Northern Virginia, and Montgomery and Prince George’s Counties for nearly 50 years.
+United Way NCA has been improving lives by creating measurable impact in the District of Columbia, Northern Virginia and Montgomery and Prince George’s counties for nearly 100 years.
 In 2020, United Way NCA was among 384 organizations across the United States to receive a generous transformational investment from novelist and venture philanthropist, MacKenzie Scott.
 For more information about United Way of the National Capital Area, visit UnitedWayNCA.org.